-We may use your Personal Information to directly offer you products and services we believe may be of interest and value to you but we will not do so if you tell us not to.
-These products and services may be offered by a member of the LifeHealthcare Group or one of its preferred suppliers.
-We may offer you products and services by various means, including by mail, telephone, email, SMS or other electronic means, such as through social media or targeted advertising through LifeHealthcare Group or non-LifeHealthcare Group websites or through our online purchasing service.
+We may use your Personal Information to directly offer you products and services we believe may be of interest and value to you, but we will not do so if you tell us not to.
+We may offer you products and services by various means, including by mail, telephone, email, SMS or other electronic means.

-When we market products and services to you, we will comply with applicable Privacy Law to obtain your consent if required.
+When we market products and services to you, we will comply with applicable laws to obtain your consent if required.

-We may also disclose your Personal Information to companies outside the LifeHealthcare Group who assist us to market products and services to you.
+We may also disclose your Personal Information to companies who assist us to market products and services to you.
 If you do not want to receive direct marketing offers from us or our affiliates or service providers, please contact us using the contact details below or opt-out facility provided to you.

-In most circumstances, LifeHealthcare Group does not require Personal Information for you to gain access to our website and in some circumstances you may choose not to identify yourself or use a pseudonym when providing your Personal Information to us.
-However LifeHealthcare Group may require your Personal Information in some other circumstances.
+In most circumstances, we do not require Personal Information for you to gain access to our website and, in some circumstances, you may choose not to identify yourself or use a pseudonym when providing your Personal Information to us.
+However, we may require your Personal Information in some other circumstances.
 For example, if you are a healthcare practitioner or healthcare provider, we require your Personal Information to verify your identity before we provide you with access to our website.
 Our ability to provide our products or services to you or process any request or complaint by you may be adversely affected if you do not give us the requested Personal Information, or if the information you give us is incomplete or inaccurate.